 An AML Archetype Library [ref: AML Archetype Library] defines a set of constraints on a target reference model.
 The <<ReferenceModel>> stereotype is used to identify the "root" package in the target reference model to which the library constraints apply.
-The <<Infrastructure>> and <<Runtime>> stereotypes identify properties in the target reference model that cannot be constrained because they represent model specific infrastructure such as archetype identifiers or secondary keys or because they carry information such as provenance and timestamps that is established at runtime. <<MappedDataType>> identifies a target reference model classifier that corresponds to a built-in AML Data Type and <<DataBinding>> represents a "transformation" class -- a class that specializes both an AML Data Type and its corresponding classifier in the target reference model.
+The <<Infrastructure>> and <<Runtime>> stereotypes identify properties in the target reference model that cannot be constrained because they represent model specific infrastructure such as archetype identifiers or secondary keys or because they carry information such as provenance and timestamps established at runtime. <<MappedDataType>> identifies a target reference model classifier corresponding to a built-in AML Data Type and <<DataBinding>> represents a "transformation" class -- a class specializing both an AML Data Type and its corresponding classifier in the target reference model.

 AML Data Types

 This section specifies the set of data types whose values can be constrained in an AML profile.
-The Constraint Model Profile defines mechanisms to specify constraints on the sizes, ranges and possible values and other characteristics of these data types.
+The Constraint Model Profile defines mechanisms to specify constraints on the sizes, ranges, possible values, and other characteristics of these data types.

-The AML Constraint Model Profile (CMP) defines mechanisms that restricting the possible values that are allowed in a small set of built-in types, which include Boolean, Integer, String, Real, Date, Time, DateTime, Duration and coded values.
+The AML Constraint Model Profile (CMP) defines mechanisms restricting the possible values allowed in a small set of built-in types including Boolean, Integer, String, Real, Date, Time, DateTime, Duration, and coded values.
 In order to have a meaningful interpretation with respect to a target Reference Model, a mapping must be provided from the built-in AML Data Types to the corresponding elements in the Reference Model.
-If the target reference model is already based on the UML String, Integer, Real and Boolean primitive types, no further mapping is required.
-If, however, the target reference model represents some or all of these types in some other way, it is necessary to be able to (a) identify the reference model elements whose values are directly constrainable in AML and (b) create an intermediate classifier that represents the native AML Data Type and its analog in the target reference model.
+If the target reference model is already based on the UML String, Integer, Real, and Boolean primitive types, no further mapping is required.
+If, however, the target reference model represents some or all of these types in some other way it is necessary to be able to (a) identify the reference model elements whose values are directly constrainable in AML and (b) create an intermediate classifier representing the native AML Data Type and its analog in the target reference model.

 The CMP also provides mechanisms for defining constraints on Date, Time, DateTime and Duration types, which we refer to collectively as "temporal types".
-While several models are already available for representing these types [cite: XSDUML, OMG DT, ?], the majority of the reference models that exist today either define their own temporal types or reference the HL7 Version 3 Data Types[cite: HL7V3dt] or the ISO 21090 Healthcare Data types [cite: ISO21090].
+While several models are already available for representing these types [cite: XSDUML, OMG DT, ?], the majority of the reference models existing today either define their own temporal types or reference the HL7 Version 3 Data Types[cite: HL7V3dt] or the ISO 21090 Healthcare Data types [cite: ISO21090].
 The AML Constraint Model Profile uses the XML Schema Primitive Types [cite: XSD Schema 1.1] as defined in ? [cite:?] as the "native" temporal types.
 It has, however, packaged these as values in classes to allow constraints to be expressed as restrictions on classes rather than data types.

-The Constraint Model Profile also allows constraints on the Duration, Date, Time and DateTime data types as well as on "value sets" -- the allowable terminology codes that can be referenced by an enumeration or a coded field.
-If there are corresponding instances of any of these types in the reference model, it will be necessary to identify them and associate them with the corresponding primitive type in the Constraint Model Profile.
+The Constraint Model Profile also allows constraints on the Duration, Date, Time, and DateTime data types as well as on "value sets" -- the allowable terminology codes referencable by an enumeration or a coded field.
+If there are corresponding instances of any of these types in the reference model it will be necessary to identify them and associate them with the corresponding primitive type in the Constraint Model Profile.